As epic snow melts, a California community braces for floods - KESQ

 “The water is coming this way,” said Caetano, who started a Facebook group to help organize his neighbors.
 “I am preparing for the worst and praying for the best and that’s all we can do.”

-After more than a dozen atmospheric rivers dumped record rain and epic snowfall on California, a reservoir that typically stores water upstream is expected to receive three times its capacity.
-Caetano and his neighbors in the tree-lined Island District, home to a school, pistachio orchards and horse ranches about halfway between Los Angeles and San Francisco, could soon marooned by rising rivers or flooded out.
+After more than a dozen atmospheric rivers dumped epic rain and snowfall on California, a reservoir that stores water upstream is expected to receive three times its capacity in the coming months.
+Caetano and his neighbors in the tree-lined Island District, home to a school, pistachio orchards and horse ranches about halfway between Los Angeles and San Francisco, could soon be marooned by rising rivers or flooded out.

-Water managers are concerned that the spring snowmelt in the Sierra Nevada will be so massive, the north fork of the Kings River won’t be able to contain it and carry it toward the Pacific Ocean.
-Much of the water is being channeled into the river’s south fork, which winds through the area to fill a vast basin.
+Water managers are concerned that the spring snowmelt in the Sierra Nevada will be so massive that the north fork of the Kings River won’t be able to contain it and carry it toward the Pacific Ocean.
+Much of the water also is being channeled into the river’s south fork, which winds through the area near the small city of Lemoore to fill a vast basin.

-More than a century ago, that basin was an enormous body of freshwater, the largest west of the Mississippi River, known as Tulare Lake, that would grow in winter as snowmelt streamed down from the mountains.
+More than a century ago, that basin was an enormous body of freshwater known as Tulare Lake, the largest west of the Mississippi River.
+It would grow in winter as snowmelt streamed down from the mountains.
 But over time, settlers dammed and diverted waterways to irrigate crops, and the lake went dry.
 Now, Tulare Lake reappears only during the rainiest years, like this one, covering what is now a vast swath of farmland with water.

 Today, paved roads vanish beneath the lake’s lapping waves and utility poles and trees jut out above the water, vestiges of land-living put on hold.
 Fields that typically grow wheat, tomatoes, and other crops lie underneath.